rdale1/renee_dale.github.io/_pages/about.md

 ## Recent Activities ##
+### June ###
+* I received the Society for Mathematical Biology Education and Outreach Grant to develop my video game: ["Video game for the promotion of plant biology and quantitative skill development in high school students"](https://youtu.be/FfuvwlxjfYs)!

 ### May ###
 * I will be presenting my research on my [ODE-generating algorithm](https://scholarscompass.vcu.edu/bamm/2018/thursday/26) at BAMM! later this month!